-Activities that take drivers’ attention off the road, including talking or texting on cellphones, eating, conversing with passengers and other distractions, are a major safety threat.
-The National Highway Traffic Safety Administration (NHTSA) gauges distracted driving by collecting data on distraction-affected crashes, which focus on distractions that are most likely to affect crash involvement such as dialing a cellphone or texting and being distracted by another person or an outside event.
-In 2015, 3,477 people were killed in distraction-affected crashes, and 391,000 people were injured.
-There were 3,196 distraction-affected fatal crashes, accounting for 10 percent of all fatal crashes in the nation, 15 percent of injury crashes and 14 percent of all motor vehicle crashes in 2015.
+Activities that take drivers’ attention off the road, including talking or texting on cellphones, eating, talking with passengers, adjusting vehicle controls and other distractions, are a major safety threat.
+According to the National Highway Traffic Safety Administration (NHTSA) there are three main types of distraction: visual, taking your eyes off the road; manual, taking your hands off the wheel and cognitive, taking your mind off driving.
+NHTSA gauges distracted driving by collecting data on distraction-affected crashes, which focus on distractions that are most likely to result in crashes such as dialing a cellphone, texting or being distracted by another person or an outside event.
+In 2019, 3,142 people were killed in crashes involving distractions.
+There were 2,895 distraction-affected fatal crashes, accounting for 9 percent of all fatal crashes in the nation.

-There were 442 fatal crashes in 2015 that were reported to have involved the use of cellphones as a distraction.
-Cellphones were reported as a distraction for 14 percent of all distracted drivers in fatal crashes.
-In 2015, 476 people died in fatal crashes that involved the use of cellphones or other cellphone-related activities as distractions.
+There were 387 fatal crashes in 2019 that were reported to have involved the use of cellphones as a distraction.
+Over the last five years of reporting, 2015 to 2019, cellphones were reported as a distraction for 15 percent of all distracted drivers in fatal crashes.
+In 2019, 422 people died in fatal crashes that involved the use of cellphones or other cellphone-related activities as distractions

-NHTSA’s website, Distraction.gov has more information on distracted driving.
+NHTSA’s distracted driving webpage, has more information on distracted driving.
 “It Can Wait”, a public awareness campaign funded by four by wireless carriers, provides resources on the dangers of distracted driving, including “From One Second to the Next”, a film by director Werner Herzog profiling the victims of distracted driving.

 Distracted driving, fueled by the proliferation of smart phones is one of the factors contributing to the recent spike in accident claims.
 Insurers are increasingly partnering with app developers or creating their own apps that curb distracted driving by limiting the drivers ability to use their smartphones while driving.